faucetsdn/faucet/docs/configuration.rst

       - None
       - The acl to be applied to all packets arriving on this vlan.
         ACLs listed first take priority over those later in the list.
-    * - bgp_as
-      - integer
-      - None
-      - The local AS number to used when speaking BGP
-    * - bgp_connect_mode
-      - string
-      - "both"
-      - Whether to try to connect to natives ("active"), listen only ("passive"), or "both".
-    * - bgp_neighbour_addresses
-      - list of strings (IP Addresses)
-      - None
-      - The list of BGP neighbours
-    * - bgp_neighbour_as
-      - integer
-      - None
-      - The AS Number for the BGP neighbours
-    * - bgp_port
-      - integer
-      - 9179
-      - Port to use for bgp sessions
     * - description
       - string
       - None